 Interprofessional Education (IPE)

-IPE 490.
-Understanding IPE through the Experiences of Working Professionals.
+IPE 690.
+Understanding IPE through Critical Reflection and the Experiences of Working Professionals.
 (1 Credit)

-This course will help students develop inter-professionally in mind, body, spirit and to eventually collaborate more effectively as a future professional.
-As a capstone course, it is required for students to complete the IPE Undergraduate Certificate.
-It will provide students with opportunities for growth in well-established inter-professional competencies through engagement with readings, multimedia presentations, and the IPEC Competency Domains.
+This course will help students develop in mind, body, and spirit to collaborate effectively within an interprofessional environment.
+This course will provide students with opportunities for growth in well-established interprofessional competencies through engagement with readings, multimedia presentations, and IPEC Domains.
 Students will be required to complete both short Reaction Papers as well as a longer paper that results from the interviewing of a working professional outside their individual field of study.
-Finally, students will produce a short video/audio recording of themselves during an interview scenario discussing their understanding of inter-professionalism.
-At the conclusion of this course, students will have a nuanced and critically-informed view of IPE as well as the ability to articulate what inter-professionalism means for another profession and for their own future career as a health and social care professional.
+Finally, students will produce a short video of themselves during an interview scenario discussing their understanding of interprofessionalism.
+At the conclusion of this course, students will have a nuanced and critically-informed view of IPE as well as the ability to articulate what interprofessionallism means for another profession and for their future careers.